thibaudcolas/thib.me/src/_posts/2023-06-02-djangocon-europe-2023-accessibility-review-of-djangoproject-com.md

 title: "DjangoCon Europe 2023 – Accessibility review of djangoproject.com"
 date: 2023-06-02 22:13:03 +0100
 comments: true
-categories: [Accessibility, Audits, Community, Test]
+categories: [Accessibility, Audits, Community, Test, Django]
 ---

 Here are the results of a quick accessibility audit I did for the [Django project website](https://www.djangoproject.com/), as part of the DjangoCon Europe 2023 sprints.